 - If you receive Supplemental Security Income or Aid to Families with Dependent Children, you're automatically eligible to receive weatherization assistance.

 - Most states give preference to anyone over 60 years old, if one or more members of your family is disabled, and if there are children in the family.

 - Once your application is approved, the agency will conduct a home energy audit.

 - An assessment and recommendation report will be presented to you and implementation discussed.

 - The average grant expenditure per home is $6,500.

 Apply for a Grant Today

-There is no limit on the number of grants you can apply for or receive.
-If you need government money to help you make home repairs, take the time to apply today.
-While time consuming, the application process may pay off in ways that can help you stay in your home.
+There are no limits on the number of grants you can apply for or receive.
+If you need help in paying for needed home repairs, it may be worth your time to contact your local or state government and make an application that could pay off in ways that will improve your living conditions with a safer and healthier home.